We're happy to answer your questions.

 For more information, please click here for an article by Peter Gray: "The Special Value of Children's Age-Mixed Play."
 BOPN staff recently read and discussed Gray's book Free to Learn.
 Please let us know if you'd like to borrow a copy.

 How will you assess my child’s development?

-BOPN uses the seven standards from the book Lens on Outdoor Learning to record your child’s progress and assess their areas of strength and future goals (click here for more details).
-We communicate with families on a weekly basis regarding program activities, and in a more structured way at scheduled parent-teacher conferences.
+BOPN uses the seven standards from the book Lens on Outdoor Learning to observe your child’s progress and assess their areas of strength and future goals (click here for more details).
+We communicate with families on a regular basis regarding program activities, and have parent-teacher conferences.

 Do you offer kindergarten?

-Yes!
-Our half-day preschool and full-day preschool programs include the kindergarten year.
+YES!
+Our half-day preschool and full-day programs include the kindergarten year.

 Does BOPN have indoor facilities?